Skip to content

 Enterprise DLP solutions identify, monitor and protect:

-These solutions can prevent unauthorized users from accessing intellectual property, customer information, and other types of sensitive information.
+These solutions can prevent unauthorized users from accessing intellectual property, customer information, medical and financial data, and other types of sensitive information.
 This is especially important given the increasing number of ways sensitive data can be exposed through social media, mobile devices, and cloud applications.

-Data loss prevention programs are widely used in industries like healthcare, financial services and government agencies.
+Data loss prevention programs are widely used in industries like healthcare, financial services and government agencies for data security.
 However, they can be used by any company with sensitive data to protect — including retail businesses, education providers and even individuals with personal information on their computers or other devices.

 Types of Data Threats: Causes of Data Leakage